ulucsahin/dcipher-nlp-challenge/REPORT.md

 # Dcipher NLP Challenge - Mehmet Uluç Şahin

 ## Introduction
 In this challenge I have implemented a Convolutional Neural Network (CNN) for classifying text data into either "Chemistry" or "Material Science" classes.
 I have used Python with PyTorch framework while utilizing pre-trained FastText model to obtain embeddings from pre-processed text data.
-After hyperparameter finetuning, the CNN model achieved 71.73% accuracy and AUC=0.799 score on test dataset.
+After hyperparameter finetuning, the CNN model achieved 71.73% accuracy and AUC=0.793 score on test dataset.
+Achieved F-1 Score is 0.721.

 ## Code Structure
 Main method is placed in "main.py" file.
 In the challenge description it is stated that preprocessing, feature extraction, classification etc. should be placed in train.py file.
 However, I have a dedicated class for data operations, including preprocessing, which is included in "data_manager.py" file.
 This file is created and used in "main.py" before training operation to handle all needed data operations.
 This code is only needed to run once to create required train and test data along with their pre-processing.
 I have decided that separating these operations into different classes result in much clearer code.